What is an Application Delivery Controller (ADC)?

 Server Load Balancers are a standard part of many enterprise and cloud infrastructures.
 SLB systems provide application:

 Since ADC’s are in the data path between clients and applications, they have visibility of application behavior and performance.
-ADC systems can monitor, analyze and log client requests coming to the application as well as the application responses.
+ADC systems can health check, monitor, analyze and log client requests coming to the application as well as the application responses.
 This visibility is often only available easily to the end user, often after receiving performance issues.
 ADC systems can monitor and analyze application or server bad behaviors as these occur.

 Application acceleration uses a number of technologies to improve application performance and response time over network connections.
 Such techniques include data compression, caching, connection multiplexing, and traffic shaping.